-Textile waste is one of the many environmental damages in fashion industry.
+Textile waste is one of the many environmental issues in fashion industry.

-This is why it's important for us to use our creativity and reduce by collecting off-cut materials from our sampling/garment productions.
+This is why it’s important for us to use our creativity and reduce waste by collecting off-cut materials from our sampling/garment productions.

 Mixing these off-cut fabrics with other off cut materials (Natsuko’s personal materials) to create small accessory goods.
 You can see more of her personal work on Etsy.

 All online orders are wrapped in brown butcher paper and tied with a jute string.
 No sticky tapes!

 Items are posted using recyclable cardboard shipping boxes.

 Standard packing tape is used to secure the parcel – but soon we will be making a shift to bio-degradable packing tapes.